6.9.5: Known issues and minor bugs have been fixed.

 As part of CLI v5.0.7, added fixes for a number of minor bugs.

-The following APIs were added to the Ticket Details page:
+The following methods were added to the Ticket Details page:

 - Hide Mark as Spam Option